A Class of Multilevel Nonregular Designs for Studying Quantitative Factors

+\begin{quotation} {\it Abstract:} Fractional factorial designs are widely used for designing screening experiments.
 Nonregular fractional factorial designs can have better properties than regular designs, but their construction is challenging.
 Current research on the construction of nonregular designs focuses on two-level designs.
-We construct a novel class of multilevel nonregular designs by permuting levels of regular designs via the Williams transformation.
-The constructed designs can reduce contamination of nonnegligible interactions on the estimations of linear effects without increasing the run size.
-They are more efficient than regular designs for studying quantitative factors.
+We provide a novel class of multilevel nonregular designs by permuting levels of regular designs.
+We develop a theory illustrating how levels can be permuted without computer search and accordingly propose a sequential method for constructing nonregular designs.
+Compared to regular designs, these nonregular designs can provide more accurate estimations on factorial effects and more efficient screening for experiments with quantitative factors.
+We further explore the space-filling property of the obtained designs and demonstrate their superiority.